PICK and GO Monitors

 1. A Docking Station is provided at the bedside with a wired Ethernet path connectivity to the patient monitoring network.
 The Docking Station also has a DC charger to charge the internal battery of a patient monitor docked on it.

 2. When a monitor is powered ON, it will be assigned a Ethernet network IP if connected to the Central Nurse Station.
-The connection to central station can either be via a docking station or WiFi.
+Using the same IP, a monitor connects to the central station either via a docking station or WiFi.

-4. When the need comes to transfer the patient, the patient monitor automatically switches from wired to wireless Ethernet the moment it is released from the Docking Station.
-The unlocking of the monitor from the Docking Station does not cause disruption to patient monitoring at the Central Nurse Station; there is no confusion of Ethernet IP as it resides in the same physical monitor (now turned transport monitor) and IP remains the same.
+4. When the need comes to transfer the patient, the patient monitor automatically switches from wired Ethernet to WiFi the moment it is released from the Docking Station.
+The unlocking of the monitor from the Docking Station does not cause disruption to patient monitoring at the Central Nurse Station; there is no confusion of Ethernet IP as it resides in the same physical monitor and Ethernet IP remains the same (just like your laptop computer).

 5. When the transport monitor is placed back on another Docking Station, networking is again switched from wireless to wired Ethernet.
 Wired Ethernet is preferred whenever possible.
 Meanwhile, the battery of the monitor is being charged and ready for the next move.
 Again, there is no disruption of the Central Station surveillance during or after the transition.

-The Pick and Go concept is now extended by Draeger to a M540 compact monitor (see Image 5) working in conjunction with a Medical Cockpit Unit aiming to provide seamless patient monitoring solution at a system level for hospitals.
+The Pick and Go concept is now extended by Draeger to a M540 compact monitor (see below image) working in conjunction with a Medical Cockpit Unit aiming to provide seamless patient monitoring solution at a system level for hospitals.

 The M540 is the token for the patient and there is no confusion.